Will Tate: Castleford Tigers

 On 9 April 2023, the Castleford Tigers announced the signing of Tate on a two-and-a-half-year deal with immediate effect.
 Tate joined the Tigers to take the opportunity of more first-team game time and said, "You can expect 100% effort every week.
 All players make errors but I always back my work rate over anyone else."
 He made his Castleford debut on 21 April against his previous club, Hull KR.
 Tate scored his first Castleford try in his second appearance, against Hull F.C. in the sixth round of the Challenge Cup.
 He made seven appearances and scored three tries in total before suffering an ankle fracture against St Helens in August.

-Tate spent the majority of the 2024 season recovering from his ankle injury, with Castleford's physiotherapists targeting a return late in the year.
-In early August, he played for the reserves side, before making his return against Huddersfield at the Magic Weekend after 12 months on the sidelines.
+Tate spent the majority of the 2024 season recovering from his ankle injury, before making his return against Huddersfield at the Magic Weekend after 12 months on the sidelines.
 He made three starts at centre but suffered a rolled ankle against Hull in round 24, ruling him out for the remaining three matches of the campaign.

+Will Tate picked up an ankle injury just before the start of the 2025 season which limited his opportunity to play.
+He came back strongly in August and scored 5 tries in 5 games including a hat trick away at St Helens in the last game of the season.